github/developer.github.com/content/changes/2014-04-22-user-content-security.md

 ### Your proxies or filters

-This means that some security systems like web proxies may not recognize the domain `githubusercontent.com`.
-You might need update your proxies and security software accordingly.
+Some security systems (web proxies, for example) may not recognize the `githubusercontent.com` domain.
+In those cases, you may need update your proxies and security software accordingly.

 ### What's affected